engtuncay/engtuncay.github.io/typescript/arts/art-ts-beginners-guide.md

 ```

 In this example, Shape is an abstract class with an abstract method area.
 The Circle class extends Shape and implements the area method.
-Abstract classes are useful for defining a common interface for a set of classes.
+Abstract classes are useful for defining `a common interface` for a set of classes.

 # Encapsulation (access modifiers)

-Encapsulation is the bundling of data (properties) and methods that operate on the data (methods) into a single unit called a class.
+Encapsulation is the bundling of properties and methods that operate on the data (methods) into a single unit called a class.
 In TypeScript, encapsulation is achieved by using `access modifiers` such as `public, private, and protected`.

+--*REVIEW - bundling burada manası

 Example: